GrumpyCockatiel/GoodGas/README.md

 If the total amount of data is small, then a full feed approach can be used.
 For large amounts of data, then a partial feed might be needed.
 Data can be stored locally and compared for deltas.

 ## How it Works

+### UI Configuration

-Remeber that XAML is just a UI configuration syntax much like you find in many other UI development environments.
+Remember that XAML is just a UI configuration syntax much like you find in many other UI development environments.
 It's just XML that tells how to instatiate code.
 Old school iOS had NIB files which later became .storyboard files (also XML), and so on...

 When you see something like
 ```